railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 industries.
 The procurement method shown on the product form is a default value for the order, enabling the salesperson to choose the best mode for fulfilling a particular order.

-The figures below show the change of stock levels for a product managed Make to Order and one managed Make to Stock.
+The figures :ref:`fig-stfrst` and :ref:`fig-stfrord` show the change of stock levels for a product managed Make to Order and one managed Make to Stock.
 The two figures are taken from Open ERP's :guilabel:`Future Stock Moves` report, available from the product form.

+.. _fig-stfrst:

 .. figure:: images/stock_from_stock.png
    :align: center

-   *Change in stock for a product managed as :guilabel:`Make to Stock`.*
+   *Change in stock for a product managed as :guilabel:`Make to Stock`*

+.. _fig-stfrord:

 .. figure:: images/stock_from_order.png
    :align: center

-   *Change in stock for a product managed as :guilabel:`Make to Order`.*
+   *Change in stock for a product managed as :guilabel:`Make to Order`*

 .. note:: Logistical Methods